BBaird77/BBaird77/README.md

 ## Featured Projects

-### Wildfire and Air Quality Forecasting Project
+### Wildfire and Air Quality Forecasting

-Built a project that collects environmental data, prepares it for analysis, creates forecasting workflows, and presents results in an interactive dashboard.
+Built a project that collects environmental data, prepares it for analysis, develops forecasting workflows, and presents results in an interactive dashboard.

 ### Data Science Portfolio

-Created a Quarto-based portfolio with work in data cleaning, exploratory analysis, machine learning, and data storytelling.
+Created a Quarto-based portfolio featuring work in data cleaning, exploratory analysis, machine learning, and data storytelling.

 ### Web Development Projects

-Built responsive web projects with HTML, CSS, and JavaScript to improve presentation, usability, and front-end development skills.
+Built responsive web projects with HTML, CSS, and JavaScript to strengthen presentation, usability, and front-end development skills.

 ## Current Focus

-- Building polished portfolio projects for internships.
+- Building stronger portfolio projects for internships
-- Strengthening SQL and machine learning skills.
+- Strengthening SQL and machine learning skills
-- Improving how I communicate technical work through reports and dashboards.
+- Improving how I communicate technical work through reports and dashboards